-Second, if Congress pursues legislative solutions in this space, policies should create more competition in the market for patients, not stymie the growth of entrepreneurs.
+Second, if Congress pursues legislative solutions in this space, policies should create more competition in the market for patients, cies are creating real value for patients and beneficiaries?

 I mention these two principles because it concerns me that legislative proposals from other health committees in Congress approach consolidation by finding ways to attack industries, not solve problems.
 This committee should approach this problem by identifying current policies that limit the ability for smaller companies to grow and compete.